dktapps-pm-pl/LiveXYZ/README.md

-# RealTimeXYZ
+# LiveXYZ
 Plugin for MCPE servers - shows your coordinates real-time as you move

 ## Installation
 NOTE: This plugin has been developed and is only tested with Genisys (https://github.com/iTXTech/Genisys) and has not been tested on any other server software.
 If you find compatibility issues, please use the issue tracker to report them.
-I don't currently provide downloads for PHAR files for this plugin (TO-DO)
+I don't currently provide downloads for PHAR files for this plugin _(TO-DO)_

 1. Download the repository as a ZIP to your computer.
 2. Go to pmt.mcpe.me and run the downloaded ZIP through the converter.
 3. Save the generated PHAR to your `<server_folder>/plugins` folder.
 4. Start your server

 ## Usage
+- To turn LiveXYZ on:
   As a player, type `/xyz` into the chat.
 (You can't currently do this for somebody else or from the console).
 Your coordinates will be shown above the hotbar.
+- To turn LiveXYZ off:
+  Simply type `/xyz` again to toggle the display.

+### Copyright and licensing information
 ```
 LiveXYZ - a PocketMine-MP plugin to show your coordinates real-time as you move
 Copyright (C) 2016 Dylan K. Taylor